cherubrock-seb/PrMers/README.md

   - Use **-f \<path>** to specify the directory for saving and loading files (default: current directory).
   - If backup files (for example, "127prp.mers" and "127prp.loop") exist in the specified path, the program will resume computation from the saved iteration.
   - During computation, when a backup occurs (either because the backup interval has elapsed or the user presses Ctrl-C), a status line is displayed with the same progress information as the normal progress display but in a distinct color (MAGENTA) and prefixed by "[Backup]".

+## Proof Generation (Experimental)

+This project includes an **experimental** implementation of proof generation for verifying Mersenne prime tests.
+The proof system is **heavily based on** the one used in [GpuOwl](https://github.com/preda/gpuowl), with substantial code reuse.

+The proof process generates a `.proof` file, which contains:
+- The final residue after all PRP iterations.
+- A sequence of intermediate residues at exponentially spaced iteration points.
+- A verification mechanism that ensures `B == A^(2^span) (mod 2^E - 1)`.

+Currently, verification is **not fully stable** and needs further debugging.
+Performance is also significantly slower than GpuOwl, as optimizations are still in progress.

 ## Example Executions